frankfurtmacmoses/frankfurtmacmoses.github.io/bio-informatics/final_project/FINAL_REPORT.md

 #### 3.3.1 Optimal Cluster Identification

-Silhouette analysis was performed for K-means and hierarchical clustering with k ranging from 2 to 10.
-For K-means clustering, silhouette scores ranged from 0.0721 (k=2) to 0.0412 (k=9), with the maximum score of 0.0721 at k=2.
-For hierarchical clustering, silhouette scores ranged from 0.4544 (k=2) to 0.0500 (k=10), achieving maximum at k=2.
-Both methods consistently identified k=2 as optimal, with hierarchical clustering showing stronger separation, suggesting two natural groupings in the expression data.
+We tested both K-means and hierarchical clustering with k ranging from 2 to 10 clusters.
+For K-means, silhouette scores went from 0.0721 at k=2 down to 0.0412 at k=9, with the best score at k=2.
+Hierarchical clustering performed better overall, with scores ranging from 0.4544 at k=2 down to 0.0500 at k=10, also peaking at k=2.
+Both methods pointed to two natural groups in the data, though hierarchical clustering showed clearer separation between them.

 ![Silhouette Analysis](results/task2_silhouette_analysis.png)
 **Figure 2:** Silhouette analysis for optimal cluster selection.
 Left: K-means clustering shows optimal k=2 with score 0.0721.
 Right: Hierarchical clustering shows optimal k=2 with score 0.4544, indicating stronger cluster separation.

 #### 3.3.2 Cluster Composition and Quality

-Using K-means with k=2, Cluster 0 contained 53 samples (5 high-grade, 48 low-grade) while Cluster 1 contained 37 samples (35 high-grade, 2 low-grade).
-The cluster distribution shows good enrichment for each tumor grade, with Cluster 0 being 90.6% low-grade and Cluster 1 being 94.6% high-grade.
+When we used K-means with k=2, Cluster 0 ended up with 53 samples (48 low-grade and 5 high-grade), while Cluster 1 had 37 samples (35 high-grade and 2 low-grade).
+This represents pretty good enrichment—Cluster 0 was 90.6% low-grade and Cluster 1 was 94.6% high-grade.

-Entropy analysis quantified the alignment between cluster assignments and true tumor grades.
-Cluster 0 had entropy e₀ = 0.4508, and Cluster 1 had entropy e₁ = 0.3034.
-The total weighted entropy was E = 0.3902, normalized as 0.3902 relative to maximum possible entropy per cluster (log₂(2) = 1.0).
-This moderate entropy indicates reasonable separation of tumor grades by unsupervised clustering, demonstrating that molecular signatures can partially distinguish the two grades without supervision.
+We quantified how well the clusters matched actual tumor grades using entropy.
+Cluster 0 had an entropy of 0.4508, and Cluster 1 had an entropy of 0.3034.
+The overall weighted entropy came out to 0.3902, which is moderate (where 0 is perfect and 1 is random).
+This tells us that unsupervised clustering does a reasonable job separating tumor grades, showing that molecular signatures can distinguish between the two grades even without using the labels.

 ![Cluster Visualization](results/task2_cluster_visualization.png)
 **Figure 3:** Cluster visualization in PCA space.
 Left: K-means clustering with k=2 showing cluster assignments.
 Right: True tumor grade labels, demonstrating good agreement between unsupervised clustering and clinical grades.